Get Rates Near You!

 Again, for example, CIT Bank’s Money Market Account offers an interest rate that is many times higher than the rate on a traditional savings account.
 Furthermore, the account has no minimum balance requirement or monthly fees.

-Essentially, your money is going to be growing much faster with an online bank.
+Essentially, your money will grow much faster with an online bank.

 FDIC-Insured Too

-For many consumers, there’s discomfort with having their money entirely with an online bank.
+For many consumers, having their money entirely with an online bank is uncomfortable.
 There’s a sense of security when you can see the physical building that supposedly houses your cash.

 The reality is that bank branches don’t hold that much cash, and the physical location is the biggest difference.